Replace the thermocouple

-Pull out the burner assembly.
+Pull out the water heater pilot light burner assembly.
 Pull out the old thermocouple.
 Buy a new one that matches the old one in size and length.

 Photo 3: New thermocouple

-Install the new thermocouple exactly like the old, slide the burner assembly back in and reattach the three lines to the control valve.
+Install the new thermocouple exactly like the old water heater pilot light, slide the burner assembly back in and reattach the three lines to the control valve.

 No hot water?
 If you have a natural or propane gas water heater, chances are the pilot has gone out.
-The pilot is a small flame that ignites the gas burner on your waterheater.
-When it goes out, first try relighting it, following the directions on the water heater label.
-If the pilot doesn’t relight, or if it goes out right after lighting or if the pilot light keeps going out by far the most common cause is a bad thermocouple.
+The water heater pilot light is a small flame that ignites the gas burner on your waterheater.
+When the water heater pilot light goes out, first try relighting it, following the directions on the water heater label.
+If the pilot doesn’t relight, if it goes out right after lighting or if the pilot light keeps going out by far the most common cause is a bad thermocouple.
 The good news: You can usually replace a thermocouple for minimal cost and in less than an hour.
 You’ll get your hot water going without waiting for a pro to show up and save the cost of a service call for a gas water heater repair.
 Read on to learn how to light a pilot light.

 To reattach the three lines to the gas valve, thread the nuts into place with your fingers and hand-tighten them.
 Then snug them up with a quarter to half revolution with a wrench.
 The metals are soft, so don’t over tighten.

 Be sure to test for gas leaks.
 You must have the pilot lit and the burner on for this test so that gas is flowing through the large tube.
 Reopen the shutoff valve, relight the pilot, then turn the control valve to “on”.
 When the gas burner comes on, use a 50/50 dish soap/water mix to test the screw joints for air bubbles that indicate leaks.